arthurfrota/sales_funnel/README.md

-# Calchopper
+# Sales Funnel

-Calchopper is a FastAPI-based platform that orchestrates predictable revenue funnels across digital, offline, and hybrid motions.
+Sales Funnel is a FastAPI-based platform that orchestrates predictable revenue funnels across digital, offline, and hybrid motions.
 It exposes a REST API capable of onboarding funis, configuring capacity and channel data, simulating scenarios, and generating automated recommendations for revenue attainment.

 ## Getting started